 Can you sleep train a newborn?

-For my top 10 gentle, no tears newborn sleep tips check out: How to get your baby to sleep through the night: 10 steps for an awesome nights sleep, no cry-it-out
+For my top 10 gentle, no tears newborn sleep tips check out: 10 baby sleep strategies to get baby sleeping through the night

 Why does my newborn wake up as soon as I lay them down in the bassinet?

-Out in the big wide world, sleeping in your arms or on your chest is the next best thing, with several similar sensations that help keep your little one calm, content and easily able to fall asleep.
+Out in the big wide world, sleeping in your arms or on your chest is the next best thing.
+Your arms and body will provide several similar sensations that help keep your little one calm, content and easily able to fall asleep.

 Unfortunately, anywhere else pales into significance and that includes the bassinet – hence often your newborn wakes up as you put her down.

-But, hopefully, now you can have a good stab at figuring out how to get a newborn to sleep in a bassinet, with 8 different things to try; don’t resign yourself to the fact that your baby only sleeps in your arms yet.
+But, hopefully, now you can have a good stab at figuring out how to get a newborn to sleep in a bassinet, with 15 different things to try.
+Don’t resign yourself to the fact that your baby only sleeps in your arms yet.

 How do I teach my newborn to self-soothe to sleep?